semaphoreP/codeastro/index.md

  * Chetan Chawla (ASIAA)

 # ​Schedule
  The workshop will held in-person at Caltech and virtually over Zoom.
 Structured activities will occur from 9am-noon (PDT) each day.
 The rest of the time is unstructured and participants can work on their packages at their own pace.
 A [detailed schedule and local Caltech logsitics are available here](details.html).
-Topics covered each day are as follows:d
+Topics covered each day are as follows:

 | Tuesday 6/21   | Wednesday 6/22  | Thursday 6/23  | Friday 6/24  | Saturday 6/25   |
 | :------------ | :------------ | :-------------- | :------------- | :------------ |
 | Programming Paradigms      | Git & GitHub            | Releasing Code          | Software Testing              | Industry Panel Discussion     |